rdfostrich/article-jws2018-ostrich/content/evaluation.md

 we state that average query evaluation times are lower than other non-IC approaches at the cost of increased ingestion times.
 In all cases, the ingestion time for OSTRICH is higher than the other approaches, and as shown in [](#hypo-test-3), query evaluation times for non-IC approaches are lower for BEAR-B-hourly.
-This means that we *reject* Hypothesis 4 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.
+This means that we *reject* Hypothesis 6 because it only holds for BEAR-B-hourly and not for BEAR-A and BEAR-B-daily.
 In general, OSTRICH ingestion is slower than other approaches, but this lowers query evaluation time compared to other non-IC approaches, unless the number of versions is low.

-In this section, we accepted one of the four hypotheses.
+In this section, we accepted three of the six hypotheses.
 As these are statistical hypotheses, these do not necessarily indicate negative results of our approach.
 Instead, they allow us to provide general guidelines on where our approach can be used effectively, and where not.
 In summary, OSTRICH is in most cases more efficient than other approaches for querying for datasets with a large number of versions.